cqin5/Documentation/Protocols/GoldenGate.md

 # GoldenGate Protocol
-Protocal for onboarding a new employee
+Protocol for onboarding a new employee

 ## Checklist for everyone
 - [ ] Create email account
 - [ ] Invite to liakada.slack.com
 - [ ] Invite to WeChat
+- [ ] Invite to Trello
 - [ ] Enable access to Dropbox
 - [ ] Ask for bio for website
 - [ ] Ask for phone number for business card